joinpursuit/AC_4_Web/units/react/projects/insta/insta.md

 ## Likes

 You can see that we aren't implementing comments on this project - wait until the Bonus section for that.
-These likes are only connected to images.
+These likes are only connected to **images**.
 Each image should have many likes, and clicking an image's heart icon should add a like to that image from the logged-in user's account.

 ## Styling